SpargatTeam/setup-vulkan-sdk/README.md

           cache: 'true'  # Vulkan Cache
 ```

-### Working perfect for Linux, good for macos but no components extra and for windows a....
+### Working perfect for Linux and Windows, good for macos but no components extra